unrealwork/atsd-use-cases/research/us-mortality/README.md

   AND pni.value IS NULL
 ```

-In this example, the query sorts for rows for the city of Baton Rouge where the `pni.value is NULL`.
-Below is an example of this output.
+The query sorts for rows for the city of Baton Rouge where the `pni.value is NULL`.

 ```ls
 | tot.datetime              | total  | pneumonia/influenza |